Office Acoustics: 9 Ways to Manage Sound in the Workplace

 9. Add some color to your background noise

 White noise sounds most like static and is good for masking all types of sounds.
-Pink noise is closer to ocean waves or rain and may be more relaxing.
-Brown noise has a warmer sound, like a low frequency thunder and works better to mask lower tones.
+Pink noise is closer to ocean waves or rain and maybe more relaxing.
+Brown noise has a warmer sound, like low-frequency thunder and works better to mask lower tones.

 Managing the acoustics of your office is only one aspect of creating a smart workplace design.
 Want to read about more?